 To formally withdraw you must submit the withdrawal form online or in person at Student Services.

-Under Part 6, section 68 of the VET Student Loans Act, students who withdraw after the census date for the units, may apply for a re-credit of their VETSL debt balance under special circumstances, which may be:
+Under section 68 of the VET Student Loans Act, students who withdraw after the census date, may apply for a re-credit of their VETSL debt balance under special circumstances, which may be:

 - A serious illness resulting in extended absences from classes